 If a BSDL file is not available for a device in the JTAG chain, the device's IR length must be specified on the command line using the '-l' option.
 If a BSDL file is not available for the target device, the debug command (IR value to select the debug module) must also be specified on the command line with the '-c' command.
 A brief summary of the command line options for the adv_jtag_bridge is available by running the program with the '-h' option.
 More detailed information is available in the program's individual documentation.
+Note that at present, the DEBUG command for the actel_ujtag core (0x44 by default) must always be specified on the adv_jtag_bridge command line with the '-c' command.

-Assuming the bridge program can find all information it needs, it will open a network socket on port 9999 (assuming this has not been overridden on the command line) and wait for a connection from GDB (optionally after a test of the target's memory and CPU, if the '-t' option is specified).
+Assuming the bridge program can find all the information it needs, it will open a network socket on port 9999 (assuming this has not been overridden on the command line) and wait for a connection from GDB (optionally after a test of the target's memory and CPU, if the '-t' option is specified).